fbpx

 VERBIER TO ZERMATT

-The Haute Route, a mountain route linking Chamonix (France) to Zermatt (Switzerland), is probably the most famous glacier trek in the Alps, or even in the world.
-Inaugurated in 1903, it connects the two historical capitals of mountaineering through passes at more than 3000m and a summit at 3800m.
-The beauty of its landscapes makes it an unmissable destination.
-In spite of its fame, the Haute Route is a serious challenge requiring a good general physical preparation but remains technically accessible to good walkers with little or no experience in mountaineering.
+The Haute Route, is a mountain route connecting Chamonix (France) to Zermatt (Switzerland).
+It is probably the most famous glacier trek in the Alps, or even in the world.
+Inaugurated in 1903, it connects the two historical capitals of mountaineering via different passes located at more than 3000m and a summit at 3800m.
+The beauty of its landscapes makes it an unique destination.
+The Haute Route is quite famous and a must-do but it is a serious challenge requiring a good general physical preparation.
+It remains technically accessible to good hikers with little or no experience in mountaineering.

-A real trans-alpine journey linking the 2 most emblematic summits of the Alps: the Mont Blanc and the Matterhorn.
+Be prepared for a real trans-alpine journey between the 2 most emblematic summits of the Alps: the Mont Blanc and the Matterhorn.

 Searching Availability...